myquartz/json-rpc-stomp-simple/README.md

 Main features
 --------------------------------
-JSON-RPC-Simple works very fast, supports synchronous or asynchronous.
+JSON-RPC-Stomp-Simple works very fast, supports synchronous or asynchronous.
 It provides reliable RPC call between scripting environment and expose services as "Queue Name" and Its' "Method"s.
 Due to JSON is a free schema model, JSON can serialize/deserialize a hash/associate arrays of Perl/PHP as parameters and returns, very easily, the solution is very flexible and more friendly with scripting environment.

 Helping by ActiveMQ infrastructure or any Stomp Message Broker, you can make a completely high available, load balancing, distributed system.

+### Supported roles
+1. JSON-RPC Server (Stomp Consumer) with built-in handler/dispatcher to sub in Perl (any persistent system) and PHP functions (command line).
+2. JSON-RPC Client (Stom Producer) in Perl (CGI, mod_perl) and PHP (thread safe with mod_php).

 To do
 --------------------------------